joseeden/joseeden/README.md

 More of a runner by really-early-mornings, and then engineer after that.

-- I'm working as a DevOps Engineer in Singapore
+- I'm currently working as a DevOps Engineer in Singapore
 - I'm currently learning everything (no, just kidding)
-- I like automating stuff.
+- I like building stuff, breaking them, and then fixing them (well some).
+- I always looks to automate what I can.
 - Fun fact: I play the Kalimba to relax (go ahead, search it!)
 - If I'm not at my desk, I'm probably running outside.
 - I also like solving jigsaw puzzles and reading books.